hendisantika/Spring-WebFlux-UI-with-Spring-Security/README.md

 ## Recent Updates

-- Upgraded to Spring Boot 3.3.1
+- Upgraded to Spring Boot 3.5.6 (latest stable release)
 - Migrated from javax.* to jakarta.* packages
 - Updated Spring Security configuration to use SecurityFilterChain
 - Updated Spring Cloud to version 2023.0.2
 - Replaced deprecated WebSecurityConfigurerAdapter
 - Updated Thymeleaf to Spring 6 dialect
+- All services successfully compiled and packaged

 ## Additional Documentation